Beha’alotcha

 They’re tired of manna.
 They want meat.

 For Moshe, it’s the last straw.
-He turns to Hashem and says, “If you love me, kill me, and put me out of my misery!
+He turns to TheName and says, “If you love me, kill me, and put me out of my misery!
 I can’t carry this entire people alone; it’s too hard for me!”

-God has another solution, even better than propheticide.
-God tells him to assemble 70 elders, the guys who were the Israelites’ overseers when they were slaves in Egypt, the guys who bore the brunt of punishment, who took beatings for their charges.
-These are guys they know and trust, to whom they may be more inclined to listen, rather than this old, aloof guy, Moshe.
+HaShem has another solution, even better than propheticide (new word).
+HaShem tells him to assemble 70 elders—the guys who were the Israelites’ overseers when they were slaves in Egypt, the guys who bore the brunt of punishment, who took beatings for their charges.

-I can’t count the number of times I’ve stood at my door, juggling my purse, a small child, and five bags of groceries while digging for my keys so I can get into the house and put this stuff down before my arms fall off; how many times have I thought that God should have given us three arms, three hands.
+I can’t count the number of times I’ve stood at my door, juggling my purse, a small child or two, and five bags of groceries while digging for my keys so I can get into the house and put this stuff down before my arms fall off.

-So far, I haven’t sprouted a third arm—I’m not even sure of where it should sprout from…
+So far, I haven’t sprouted a third arm—I’m not even sure of where it should sprout from—I supposed I haven’t really thought this one through…

 We all have burdens, both physical and non-physical.
 And none of us are meant to go it alone.
 We’re meant to create our personal communities of friends and family members, people we trust with our inner thoughts and emotions, people we can count on to come through when we need them, people to whom we can give the same in return.

-That’s our third arm.
+They’re our third arm.

 I’ve often wondered about the cry for meat.
 These people had flocks of animals!
 There was no lack of a source for meat.
-Maybe they were so spoiled by all those things given to them freely by God, that they thought they were entitled to free meat, too, rather than be forced to use their own resources.
+Maybe they were so spoiled by all those things given to them freely by God that they thought they were entitled to free meat, too, rather than be forced to use their own resources.

 In Egypt, before being burdened by the commandments in the Torah, they ate freely, without restrictions on what and how they could eat.